zyradyl-moe/archive.zyradyl.moe/_posts/2018-12-09-ThothBackup-Part-3.md

   * [Linux Images for 32Bit EFI Macs][8]
   * [Reducing 30 Second Delay when Booting Linux][9]
   * [Over-Provisioning SSDs][10]

-Begin conversion to autobooting from a key on the USB stick start by writing random data to the USB stick, though this isn't really boosting security since we use the filesystem method partition external with GPT, create an ext4 partition format the ext4 partition and name it KEYS generate a 4k file from /dev/random

 [1]:  https://en.wikipedia.org/wiki/Serpent_(cipher)
 [2]:  https://en.wikipedia.org/wiki/Disk_encryption_theory#XTS